graiola/wolf_descriptions/README.md

 # WoLF: Whole-body Locomotion Framework for quadruped robots

-This repo contains the robot and sensor descriptions used with WoLF.
+This repo contains a collection of different robots and sensors used in WoLF.

 ## Setup